wirecube/android_additive_animations/README.md

     .start();
 ```

-With this code, the animations associated with the `NORMAL` and `HIGHLIGHTED` states are only allowed to run if the state of the enqueued animation still matches the current view state!
+With this code, the animations associated with the `NORMAL` and `HIGHLIGHTED` states are only allowed to run if the state of the enqueued animation still matches the current view state.
+Even when rapidly switching which view is highlighted, this will produce the desired outcome.

 # Animating all kinds of objects and properties
 In addition to the builder methods for views, there are multiple options for animating custom properties of any object.
-The first - highly recommended - option is to simply provide a `Property` for the object you want to animate, plus (if needed) a way to trigger a redraw of your custom object:
+The first - *highly recommended* - option is to simply provide a `Property` for the object you want to animate, plus (if needed) a way to trigger a redraw of your custom object:

 ```java
 // Declaring an animatable property: